-The students will listen to and read excerpts from the poem "Paul Revere's Ride," written by Henry Wadsworth Longfellow in 1860.
+The students will listen to a reading of the poem "Paul Revere's Ride" written by Henry Wadsworth Longfellow in 1860.
 They will analyze both the meaning of the poem and the story it tells.
 Students' comprehension of the text will be determined during classroom discussion and by examining the summary organizers completed by the students.